nathan-mohapatra/ucd-adversarial-search/README.md

 # UCD Adversarial Search
+For this assignment, I used Java to write a computer program that plays (and usually wins) Connect Four under limited time conditions.
+I began by devising an evaluation function that identifies favorable game states.
+Then, I implemented the minimax algorithm, choosing the best move by estimating the Nash equilibrium.
+Lastly, I implemented the alpha-beta pruning algorithm, allowing evaluation of nodes deeper in the game tree and improving performance.

+`html` directory contains various HTML files, all of which provide a brief overview of instructions and starter code for this assignment.
+`report2.pdf` is a written report of this assignment.

+---

 Connect Four is a tic-tac-toe variant played on a grid.
 Players alternate turns dropping coins into one of the seven different columns.
 Unlike tic-tac-toe, Connect Four is affected by gravity, and coins may only be placed at the lowest possible positions in each column.
 As the name implies, the goal of Connect Four is to get four of your coins in a row, either horizontally, vertically, or diagonally.
 The first player to do so wins.
 If all locations are filled without a player winning, the game is a draw.
 Connect Four is known to be biased in favor of the first player; thus, AI is tested as both the first and the second player.
 A decent AI will never lose as the first player, and a good AI will be able to win as the second player.

-For this assignment, I used Java to write a computer program that plays (and usually wins) Connect Four under limited time conditions.
-I began by devising an evaluation function that identifies favorable game states.
-Then, I implemented the minimax algorithm, choosing the best move by estimating the Nash equilibrium.
-Lastly, I implemented the alpha-beta pruning algorithm, allowing evaluation of nodes deeper in the game tree and improving performance.

 I began by creating an instance of the **AIModule** class that plays Connect Four (by familiarizing myself with the workings of the provided **GameState** and **AIModule** classes).
 Since even a simple minimax player can play perfectly given unlimited time, the goal is to create a player that can select an optimal move under limited time conditions.